To succeed and thrive, businesses need a reliable water supply.

 CDP’s Water Security questionnaire also requests details of targets, but only for those monitored at the corporate level.
 We currently ask for metrics such as the year of the baseline, start and end date; the percent of the target achieved; a qualitative description of the target; and drop-down menus for the primary motivation and the metric for the target (the full text is available here).

 CDP wants to hear from both companies and investors about what metrics are most useful for demonstrating that targets being set are meaningful.
-The consultation period for proposed developments to all CDP corporate questionnaires is open until August 23rd, and we’d greatly appreciate your feedback.
+We’d greatly appreciate your feedback through our online Technical Feedback Form.

 For data users, we’d like to know: what additional information on water-related targets would assist your investment (or other) decisions?